 - Tinley Fitness plans to offer one-to-one personal training with limited availability.
 Please watch the website, emails and social media for further information.

 - Fitness classes are being moved outdoors to location the Band Shell @ the Rec Center, Community Park and Centennial Park.
-The exact location for each class will be emailed to registered participants prior to program start date.
+The exact location for each class will be emailed to registered participants prior to the program start date.

 - Registration for summer classes is open.
 Restrictions currently limit the number of participants per class to 10.